-Casa Kids Campus opened in 2012 on 11.5 acres in Twin Oaks Valley, San Marcos.
-The residential treatment program is comprised of three cottages, and a transition preparation program located above the administration building to assist youth prepare for their transition from the program and increase ILS.
-Preventative maintenance and oversight of the facility is overseen by the Facilities Department and Facilities Committee of the Board of Directors.
+The Casa Kids Campus opened in 2012 on 11.5 acres in Twin Oaks Valley, San Marcos.
+The campus is home to Casa de Amparo's Residential Services, comprised of 32 total treatment beds for foster and probation youth requiring intensive care in a Short Term Residential Therapeutic Program (STRTP) setting.
+Residential Services is comprised of three cottages and a transition preparation program located above the administration building to assist youth prepare for their transition from the program and increase independent living skills.
+Preventative maintenance and oversight of the campus is overseen by Casa de Amparo's Facilities Department and Facilities Committee of the Board of Directors.